elastiflow/ElastiFlow-Tools/docker_install/readme.md

 EOF
 ```

-To activate the settings, run `sysctl -p`
+To activate the settings, run `sudo sysctl -p`

 ##### Explanation of parameters: